IBM Cloud Docs

 VPC cluster service architecture

-The following architectural overviews are specific to the VPC infrastructure provider, which is available for clusters that run version 4 only.
+The following architectural overviews are specific to the VPC infrastructure provider.
 For an architectural overview for the classic infrastructure provider, see Classic cluster service architecture.

 Cluster with public and private cloud service endpoints